arozar/anchore-proto/readme.md

 These values will ensure web requests will be able to authenticate and will go to the correct place.

 ### Running in Development
+#### Anchore dependencies
-there is a local docker compose that comes from .... volumes changed to be under the current users' folders.
+There is a local docker compose (docker-compose.yml) that is derived from the(https://github.com/anchore/anchore-engine/blob/master/scripts/docker-compose/docker-compose.yaml)[file in the anchore dashboard repo].
+Volumes in this file have been changed to be under the current users' folders.

+If you do not have this running already then the npm script `anchore` can be used to start the app and the npm script `anchore:stop` can be used to stop the containers.

+#### Web application
+The web application can be started by using the `dev` npm script.

+The file `server.es6.js` uses the `http-proxy-middleware` package to ensure that calls to the local web application under the url `/api` will be sent to the Anchore REST API.
-### Running in production
+### Running in production mode
+The file `docker-compose.prod.yml` uses can be run with `docker-compose.yml` which will result in the web application being run behind nginx after being dockerized.

+The npm script `start` is used to execute the website within it's container.

+This can be run using the npm script `start:all` and stopped using the script `stop:all`.